orsinium/notes/notes-python/reddit.md

 df.head()
 ```

-At this point, we can save the data frame, so later we can get back to work without need to filter data again:
+At this point, we can save the data frame, so later we can get back to work without the need to filter data again:

 ```python
 # dump